IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/index.md

 vectorbt PRO is the most powerful engine for backtesting, algorithmic trading, and research.
-It is a high-performance superset of the [vectorbt](https://github.com/polakowo/vectorbt) library, one of the world's most innovative open-source backtesting frameworks.
+It is a high-performance superset of the [vectorbt](https://github.com/polakowo/vectorbt) library, one of the world's most innovative open-source backtesting engines.
 The PRO version extends the standard vectorbt library with new impressive features and useful enhancements.

 !!! info